osmoscraft/osmosnote/packages/server/public/devlog.md

 ## IDE MVP

 - TODO
-  - Convert selection to note
-    - On empty state
-      - Search with selected phrase
-      - Also show recently changed notes
-    - Once typing
-      - Search with typed phrase
-    - On select: keep the selection the same, only update link
-      - need text editor api for convert text to link
   - Add file save / format commands
   - Ctrl + S should trigger command (instead of run directly)
   - Check version on launch